 The Group's business operations consist largely of the regulated transport activities of the gas transmission system operations.
 Revenue from the transport contracts with customers is generally recognised at the time the performance obligation towards the customer is fulfilled.
 The performance obligation is considered to have been satisfied when the gas transport has been performed and the customer therefore has control over the gas.
-When the performance obligation price allocated thereto is recognised as revenue.
+When the performance obligation has been satisfied, the transaction price allocated thereto is recognised as revenue.